 The unfolding thread of my career path so far has been an interest in the sparkle in people’s eyes.
 I have worked with music, singing and laughter in old people’s homes, in psychiatric units and with children, listening to their stories and expressing in wild-gentle spontaneous songs what there was no words for; giving individual body work sessions we worked on psychosomatic symptoms and winning back life-energy and confidence to invest in passions and projects instead of muscle tension.

-Now, alongside starting out to give individual sessions, I lead intensive personal development workshops and have the privilege of witnessing people as the sparkle in their eye gets stronger day by day.
-I love constantly developing my practice and thinking around humans, body, emotion and creativity, travelling to collect new inspiration, and combining all I have learned and practised over the last 12 years with a gestalt philosophy in order to find a way of working which is inspiring and senseful to me.
+Now, I give individual sessions which weave together primarily gestalt and inner parts work (IFS), but are also very much informed by my interest in creative expression and somatic awareness; I also lead intensive personal development workshops where I have the privilege of witnessing people as the sparkle in their eye gets stronger day by day.
+I love constantly developing my practice and thinking around humans, body, emotion and creativity, travelling to collect new inspiration, and combining all I have learned and practised during my journey so far in order to find a way of working which is inspiring and senseful to me.
 That makes my eyes sparkle!

 I also have a deep friendship with music, singing and playing, as well as lots of other forks of authentic expression.
 I love dancing, drawing, gardening, cooking and writing – sometimes for the joyful process, sometimes for the satisfaction with the product.
 I am especially touched by and engaged with themes surrounding the environment, justice and future-considerate systems and concepts, and believe that healing on all levels is needed at this time more than ever before.
 Having grown up in England, I love to spend time on the coast and in wild green landscapes, and feel equally at home speaking English and German.